devosmitachatterjee2018/Python---Classes-and-Objects/README.md

 Methods are functions defined within a class that are used to perform operations on the object's data.

 - The first parameter of a method is conventionally named `self` and refers to the instance of the object calling the method.
-- Methods can access and modify the object's attributes using self.attribute_name.
+- Methods can access and modify the object's attributes using `self.attribute_name`.

 ## Objects ##

 Objects are referred to as specific instances of a class.

 - Objects are created from a class using the class name followed by parentheses.
-- Any arguments required by the __init__ method can be passed within the parentheses.
+- Any arguments required by the `__init__` method can be passed within the parentheses.
 - Each object created from a class has its own set of attributes and can access the methods defined in the class.

 ## Example Code ##